romain-valeo/EVSE-connections/README.md

 > Nothing here so far

 # 1. Nominal devices configuration
-Below is the recommended configuratoin of interfaces for both the Linux PC and the Phytec board:
+Below is the recommended configuration of interfaces for both the Linux PC and the Phytec board:
 ![set-up](https://github.com/romain-valeo/EVSE-connections/blob/main/Phytec-connections-set-up.jpg "set-up")

 ## On the PC